 Temperature needs of crested geckos

-Crested geckos live in a tropical environment but can’t tolerate temperatures that are too high or too low.
-A good temperature for a crested gecko during the day ranges from 72 to 78 °F (22 to 25 °C).
-At night, the temperature can be lower, ranging between 69 and 74 °F (20 to 23 °C).
+Crested geckos live in a tropical environment but can’t tolerate temperatures too high or too low.
+A suitable temperature for a crested gecko during the day ranges from 72 to 78 °F (22 to 25 °C).
+At night, the temperature can be lower, running between 69 and 74 °F (20 to 23 °C).

-Temperatures should never exceed 85 degrees Fahrenheit (29 degrees Celsius) unless your crested gecko has the ability to retreat to a much cooler area in the terrarium.
+Temperatures should never exceed 85 degrees Fahrenheit (29 degrees Celsius) unless your crested gecko can retreat to a much cooler area in the terrarium.
 If they’re not able to do this, your crestie will suffer from overheating.

 Temperature needs of poison dart frogs

 Poison dart frogs are also native to tropical environments and can tolerate the same temperatures as crested geckos do.
 During the day, the temperature should be between 72° F (22° C) and 80 °F (27 °C).
 At night, the temperature can be lowered and range from 60 °F (16 °C) to 65° F (18 °C).